-Long-serving defender in profile.
+Long-serving defender in profile on his 75th birthday.

 One of only two outfield players to have played more than 400 league games for the club, Len Ashurst is fully deserving of his place in Sunderland folklore.